Consider pulmonary embolism (PE) in patients with complaints of dyspnea, chest pain, hemoptysis, or syncope.

 Risk factors for deep vein thrombosis (DVT) and PE are inherited or acquired and continue to follow Virchow's triad described in 1856: venous stasis (eg, bed rest >48 hours, long-distance auto or air travel, recent hospitalization), alterations in coagulation (eg, malignancy, previous PE/DVT, pregnancy, or protein C deficiency), and vascular injury (eg, trauma, recent surgery, central lines, IV drug use).
 Ninety-four percent of all patients with PE have one or more risk factors.

 Tachypnea (≥ 20/min) is one of the most sensitive clinical findings, with a prevalence of 70% in PE confirmed cases.
 Tachycardia (≥100/min) has a prevalence of 26%.
 Pulse oximetry is frequently normal in patients with a PE and cannot be used to exclude the diagnosis.
-Lung examination may be clear or may reveal rales, whereas extremity examination is useful only if signs of a DVT are present.
-Rectal examination for blood ...
+Lung examination may be clear or may reveal rales, whereas extremity examination is useful only if signs of a DVT are ...